History of South Haven

 South Haven has had several other fires in its first 100 years of existence.
 In 1891, there was a fire at the residence of A. G. Lano, a pioneer businessman.
 Lano's second story residence, the store below and all its merchandise, and the post office burned.
 In 1906 the railroad depot burned.
 Ten days before the first big South Haven fire in 1910, the Kurtzenacker home burned.
 The last big South Haven fire occurred in the1932, when the Town Hall caught fire.

-Depot - Steam engines required coal and water every fifty miles.
+Steam engines required coal and water every fifty miles.
+South

-all trains here will make it necessary to employ a Marshal.
+"The stopping of all trains here will make it necessary to employ

-The number of hoboes and bums arriving is quite extensive and they must
+number of hoboes and bums arriving is quite extensive and they must be

-good during the time and eatables scarce when the trains left."
+was good during the time and eatables scarce when the trains left."
+AA,